 So, what makes a pot a second?

-Sometimes pots stick together in the kiln, they “kissed,” and the resulting blemish is minor, and may even add a beautiful unintended ornament.
+Sometimes pots stick together in the kiln, they “kiss,” and the resulting blemish is minor, and may even add a beautiful unintended ornament.

 Sometimes pots warp in a way that is awkward but not unpleasant, providing an irregularity than can become endearing.